textpattern/textpattern.github.io/setup/installing-the-software.md

   * {:.directory} sites
 {:.list--files}

 The /rpc directory contains the XML-RPC functionality; the legacy code from when ping-packs and such were popular with bloggers.
 If you don't use it, you can remove it, but make sure the 'Enable XML-RPC server?' preference is set to 'No' after first logging in.
-See [Pre-flight checks](#pre-flight-checks).
+See [First log in checks](#first-log-in-checks).

 The /sites directory supports multi-site installations managed by one set of core files.
 It contains a template and instructions (README.txt) for doing so.
 You can safely remove this directory if you're not using this functionality.